 -

-Typical applications: motor coils, aerospace electrical systems, copper-copper connections in environments with strong vibration and high pressure.
+Typical applications: motor coils, aerospace electrical systems, and copper-to-copper connections operating under strong vibration and high-pressure conditions.

 Technical Specifications: